MicrosoftDocs/azure-docs/articles/ai-services/content-safety/quickstart-jailbreak.md

 ---
-title: "Detect jailbreak attacks"
+title: "Detect jailbreak risks"
 titleSuffix: Azure AI services
-description: Learn how to detect large language model jailbreak attacks and mitigate risk with Azure AI Content Safety.
+description: Learn how to detect large language model jailbreak attack risks and mitigate risk with Azure AI Content Safety.
 services: ai-services
 author: PatrickFarley
 manager: nitinme
 ms.service: azure-ai-content-safety
 ms.custom:
-ms.topic: how-to
+ms.topic: quickstart
 ms.date: 11/07/2023
 ms.author: pafarley
 keywords:
 ---
+TBD edit this to align language with AOAI's latest
+TBD add protectedMat to ACS
+TBD it's protected material (singular) everywhere
+TBD protectedMat lower limit is 110 chars. the limits of the request TBD enforce name "Azure" AI content safety tbd review this

-# Detect jailbreak attacks (public preview)
+# Detect jailbreak risks (public preview)

-Follow this guide to use the Azure AI Content Safety jailbreak risk detection APIs to detect jailbreak attacks in your text content.
-For an overview of jailbreak attack risks, see the [jailbreak detection](../concepts/jailbreak-detection.md) guide.
+Follow this guide to use the Azure AI Content Safety jailbreak risk detection APIs to detect the risk of jailbreak attacks in your text content.
+For an overview of jailbreak risks, see the [jailbreak risk detection](../concepts/jailbreak-detection.md) guide.

 ## Prerequisites